LeaVerou/lea.verou.me/2025/low-level-first/index.md

 after 14 years of designing and reviewing features for it, I have concluded that unless there is a good reason for the opposite, **starting by designing low-level primitives tends to be the safer bet**.

-### What is a low-level primitive?

-Low-level primitives are building blocks that can be composed to solve a wider variety of user needs, whereas high-level abstractions focus on eliminating friction for a small set of user needs.
-Essentially they sit at different points of the flexibility vs user effort tradeoff.

-Ideally, high-level abstractions are composed from existing low-level primitives, so the low-level primitives serve a dual purpose: not only do they allow users to trade off effort for flexibility, but they help build a solid mental model that explains how the high-level abstractions work.
-Think of it that way: a freezer meal of garlic butter shrimp is a high-level abstraction, whereas butter, garlic, and raw shrimp are some of the low-level primitives that go into it.

-### Low-level doesn't mean low implementation effort

-The low-level vs high-level distinction refers to the user experience, not the underlying implementation.
-Low-level primitives are not necessarily easier to implement — in fact, they are usually much harder.
-Since they can be composed in many different ways, there is a much larger surface area that needs to be designed, tested, documented, and supported.
-It's much easier to build a mortgage calculator than a spreadsheet application.

-As an extreme example, a programming language is one of the most low-level primitives possible: it can build anything with enough effort, and is not optimized for any particular use case.
-Compare the monumental effort needed to design and implement a programming language to the that needed to implement e.g. a weather app, which is a high-level abstraction that is optimized for a specific use case and can be prototyped in a day.

-As another extreme example, it could even be argued that an AI agent like ChatGPT is actually a _low-level_ primitive from a UX perspective, despite the tremendous engineering effort that went into it.
-It is not optimized for any particular use case, but with the right prompt, it can be used to effectively replace many existing applications.

 ## Convenience for growth, power for retention